 Remember: You are not here to spam, you want to offer help to those that have worked with you or considered you a viable alternative in the past.
 If you are already utilizing email marketing, time to step on the gas!

 This is an interesting option, in that you can setup your Google Adwords account to target traffic not only from desktop users — but specifically from the mobile users with whom you’ll be losing that critical exposure.
 If you know which terms are driving valuable traffic through mobile searches for your business, you can target just those terms.
 This will help maintain a modest spend limit while generating more of those important conversion opportunities.

 These are two “If This Then That” tactics you can use to generate traffic and leads if you believe you will be impacted by the impending Google algorithm changes around mobile search results.
-If you’d like to learn more about how to get started, download the guide to starting PPC for industrial companies here.
+If you’d like to learn more about how to get started, contact us today.